itu-devops/lecture_notes/sessions/session_09/Slides.md

 **We need a proactive and systematic approach**
-  1. understanding threats
+  1. Understanding threats

-  1. assessing risk
+  3. Assessing risk

-  1. testing security
+  5. Testing security
-  1. detect breaches
+  6. Detect breaches

---

-**As Devs coming to DevOps...** we must become good with
-   - security
-   - system administration
-   - networking

 ---